 MAP Youth Leadership Council

 MAP Youth Leadership Council convenes nearly 50 young residents ages 16-21 from 17 MAP developments in the New York City Housing Authority (NYCHA).
 The Council bolsters young voices to define community safety and well-being and achieve social justice goals in their communities.
-From February through October 2021, the Council meets 2-3 times every week to explore self-narratives, group identity, and social justice using various multimedia tools.
+For nine months, the Council meets weekly to explore self-narratives, group identity, and social justice using various multimedia tools.

 MAP positions youth leaders as advocates for safety in their communities and throughout New York City.
 The Mayor’s Office of Criminal Justice (MOCJ) and the Center for Court Innovation (CCI) work together to introduce a wide range of social justice concepts to the Youth Council through art, photography, guest speakers, story-telling, and more.

 Arts & Justice

-The first cohort of the MAP Youth Leadership Council worked with artist and activist Sophia Dawson to paint and capture stories of hope and inspiration.
+The first cohort of the MAP Youth Leadership Council worked with artist and activist Sophia Dawson to capture stories of hope and inspiration.
 Participants learned an array of techniques, including painting, audio recording, and interviewing, to share the experiences of meaningful people in their lives.
-Check out Sophia’s work.
+To explore Sophia’s work, visit her website!